SampleUserD/DSLanguage.Framework/README.md

   ## Parser.Types
   - Parser.Types is the namespace that contains basic type declarations that necessary for parser

+  ## Examples of usage
+    You can look in directory 'examples/parser' to see how this subsystem works

+===

 ***This package created by Saitov Denis***